Old Believers: 1917–present

-The NKVD, the League of Militant Atheists and other party and state organs mobilized to a campaign to root out the Old Believers.
-The Bolsheviks particularly targeted the critical taboos concerning outward appearance, that had to be observed publicly even when all other aspects of religious life went underground: In the schools, youth movements and working places, men wearing beards, and women wearing their hair long and braiding it, were subject to systematic abuse, ridicule and sanctions.
-Men did not dare not to shave lest their promotion will be jeopardized, and schoolgirls had their hair forcibly cut, supposedly to prevent lice.
+The NKVD, the League of Militant Atheists and other party and state organs mobilized a campaign to root out the Old Believers.
+The Bolsheviks particularly targeted taboos concerning outward appearance that had to be observed publicly even when all other aspects of religious life went underground.
+In schools, youth groups, and workplaces men wearing beards and women wearing their hair long and braiding it were subject to systematic abuse, ridicule, and sanctions.
+Men did not dare to not shave lest their promotion be jeopardized and schoolgirls had their hair forcibly cut, supposedly to prevent lice.
 Party activists broke into homes, burning icons or cleaving them with axes.
 Priests, hermits, community elders, women considered possessed by spirits and other figures responsible for the transmission of religious identity and teaching were arrested, charged for shirking work, and sent to prison or work camps.

 By 1940, as many as 90% of all Old Believer houses of worship in several regions were shut down, and all but one of the 40 bishops of the Belokrinitsian Church were incarcerated.
 Some surviving monks from the dispersed retreats in the Urals secretly fled to the extremely remote Dubchess tributary of the Yenisei river in Siberia, forming a new abbey (they were only spotted from the air in 1951 and forcibly disbanded and arrested).
 The Lykov family of Old Believers fled their village to the Siberian taiga, spending the next fifty years in solitary existence in the wilderness.
 The large communities in the independent Baltic states enjoyed prosperity during the interbellum, but their occupation under the Molotov–Ribbentrop Pact brought the same Soviet conditions and persecution.